vunetsys/edge-ar/README.md

 Managed to learn more about the emscripten tool chain used in the script of ARJS.

 # Friday May 14th, 2020:
 Looked more into the code, from reading in WASM, to how the ARController is used.
+Also modified the files, creating a HTTPS server with firebase; to see how ARJS works in action, with the help of the console.